sdepold/jquery.skeleton/README.md

 ## Getting started

 So first of all you need to create a repository on Github and clone it.
 Respectively create a new folder.
-Afterwards do this:

 ```console
 # clone the repo ...